 Cost: $385 for the entire 7-week curriculum

-Dogs are evaluated individually and introduced to safe dogs and classmates at a pace suited to their needs.
+Dogs are evaluated individually and gradually introduced to other dogs and classmates at a pace they can handle.
 The program prioritizes gradual exposure and personalized progress, allowing each dog to build confidence and improve behavior in a safe, structured setting.